Article - 4 minute read

 SDMA as a Game-Changer in Canine Kidney Health

 CompanAIn’s comprehensive health tracking platform brings together SDMA results, veterinary notes, lab reports, and health observations into one intelligent system.
 By analyzing patterns across your dog’s complete health history, CompanAIn helps identify trends that might otherwise go unnoticed, supporting earlier detection and more proactive care decisions.
+While some kidney conditions cannot be cured, they can be effectively treated and managed to improve outcomes and extend lifespan.
 As awareness of SDMA’s diagnostic value continues growing, this biomarker establishes itself as an essential component of comprehensive canine healthcare screening and management protocols.